finneh4249/ethan-cornwill-t1a2-portfolio/README.md

 ## Purpose

-This is a test for a test commit to see if i've removed my pseudonym from the commits!

 The purpose of this website is to serve as an online portfolio showcasing the skills, interests, and professional knowledge of myself, in relation to web development and this course.
 I aim to display the work and coding experience of myself, effectively communicating my abilities to potential employers.